-Figure 5 and Table C present a comparison of the 5-year period and 62-year period averages in water budget data for Lake Superior.
+Figure 5 and Table C present a comparison of the 5-year period and 67-year period averages in water budget data for Lake Superior.
 As illustrated in Figure 5 and Table C, the largest outflow for the Lake Superior Watershed is the St. Marys River and the smallest is Consumptive Use.
-Runoff, precipitation on the Lake and flow of the St. Marys River are lower for the 5-year reporting period, whereas evaporation is greater.
-Specifically, runoff and precipitation for the 5-year period were 17,376 cfs less than the historical average while evaporation from the surface of Lake Superior for the 5-year period was 13,240 cfs greater.
+Runoff, precipitation on the Lake, and evaporation from the Lake are greater for the 5-year reporting period, whereas flow of the St. Marys River is lower.
+Specifically, inflows of runoff and precipitation for the 5-year period were 9,114 cfs more than the historical average.
+Outflows of evaporation from the surface of Lake Superior and the St. Marys River for the 5-year period were 4,243 cfs greater than the historical average.

 Data in Table C and used in Figure 5 indicate that inflows do not equal outflows.
 In some years outflows may exceed inflows while in other years inflows may exceed outflows.
 This is due in part to changes in storage in Lake Superior and in part to a lack of accuracy or uncertainties in measurements or estimates of the flows.
-This inequality of inflow and outflow is true for all of the Lake(s) and the River.
+This inequality of inflow and outflow is true for each of the Lakes and the River.
 Issues of uncertainty are discussed in the next main section.